Starting Out

 Diffraction is what happens to light when it passes an obstruction: it gets bent out of shape.
 The round aperture in a photographic lens turns what should be a neat image point on the sensor into a fuzzy pattern of concentric rings.
 The pattern's bright center, called Airy disc after the 19th century astronomer who gave the first theoretical account of the matter, is where most of the light energy is concentrated.
 The Airy disc's diameter is directly proportional to the f-number: at f/5.6 it is twice as large as at f/2.8.
 It also grows, albeit in more complicated ways, with increasing magnification.

 A photographic image is made up, not of points, but of a gazillion overlapping Airy discs.
 The larger these are, the blurrier is the image.
 Stopping down the aperture or increasing the magnification causes larger discs and thus blurrier images.
 It's basic physics for which there is no technological remedy.
 (One reason for the girth of fancy telescopes is that only a large aperture can deliver high resolution.
 The other reason is that a large aperture collects more of the faint light from distant stars and galaxies.
-A telescope's depth of field is therefore very shallow at earthly distances, but it is more than sufficient on astronomic scales where image magnification is near zero.)
+A telescope's depth of field is therefore very shallow at earthly distances, but it is more than sufficient at astronomic scales where image magnification is near zero.)

 With my preferred setup, I wouldn't want to stop down past f/5.6 at 1:1 magnification; f/5.6 is my personal 1:1 diffraction limit.
 This is based on judging sharpness at the limit of what the system can resolve.
 There is an alternative approach where sharpness is judged in an image of some fixed size, and a limit for acceptable blur is set accordingly.
 Whenever the final image is smaller than what would be required for showing the finest detail the system can resolve, one can adopt a smaller f-stop as the cutoff point because the level of detail harmed by the increased blur would not show up in the image in the first place.
 On this approach, the highest acceptable f-number can be extremely high if the final image is correspondingly small.
 This is another way of saying that the blurriest file looks great as long as it is displayed small enough.
 Witness Instagram.
-Since I don't want to be hamstrung later by limiting myself to a certain image size at the time of exposure, I stick with the first approach that operates the system near its highest resolution.
+Since I don't want to be hamstrung later by limiting myself to a certain image size at the time of exposure, I stick with the first approach that aims to operate the system near its highest resolution.

 So does stopping down solve the depth of field problem?
 You be the judge.
 The dead wasp illustrates the situation with MFT at 1:1.
 With different camera systems, the situation is not substantially different (I spare you the details).
 At lower magnification, the problem is less acute, at higher magnification, it is more acute.
 I, for one, am bothered by the fact that in none of the pictures above more than a slice of the wasp’s eye is in sharp focus.
 And I am not content with 1:1 magnification.
 I would like to see the entire eye in focus, and at a higher magnification ratio.